omri123/ai-toolbox/README.md

 ## LSP server

 The LSP server can do file management for the chat server and notify it if the file was updated in VSCode.
+Important: the LSP server is a client of the chat server, the client of the LSP server is the IDE.

 ## Multiple chat contexts